In Dubious Battle (film): Marketing

 A full trailer was released on January 28, 2017.

 Reception

 Critical response

 Review aggregator Rotten Tomatoes gives the film a 30% approval rating, based on reviews from 23 critics, with an average score of 5.1/10.
+Metacritic assigned the film a weighted average score of 43 out of 100, based on 15 critics, indicating "mixed or average" reviews.

 The film gained mixed reviews at its world premiere, with Owen Gleiberman of Variety noting that Franco "has acquired skills that are beginning to fuse with the best of his instincts."
 Gleiberman also says that "In Dubious Battle isn't a totally clear-cut good movie, but it's a scrupulous and watchable one.
 And it makes me think, for the first time, that James Franco has a good movie in him."

 Boyd van Hoeij of The Hollywood Reporter simply called the film and Franco as "uneven" but also states that "if In Dubious Battle remains watchable, it's because Wolff really sells his character's doubts, growth and sobering reality checks".